alik0211/mtproto-core/readme.md

 ```

 ### `mtproto.setDefaultDc(dcId)`
 If a [migration error](https://core.telegram.org/api/errors#303-see-other) occurs, you can use this function to change the default [data center](https://core.telegram.org/api/datacenter).
+You can also use [options.dcId](#optionsdcid-number).

 Example:
 ```js